emojicode/emojicode.github.io/src/guides/packageAPI.md

 ### Invocation and Functioning

-The Garbage Collector in Emojicode can be invoked when performing any of these actions, which we call *Garbage-Collector-invoking*:
+The Garbage Collector in Emojicode can be invoked when performing any of these actions, which we call *Garbage Collector Invoking Action*:

 - Allocating memory
 - Calling a callable or method
-- special functions perform some of the actions above; refer to the documentation in the header files
+- any other function that performs any of the actions above; refer to the documentation in the header files

 The Garbage Collector will invalidate any object to which it cannot find a reference.
-It is only capable of searching the stack (where all Emojicode variables live).
-If you kept a reference to an object in a C variable, you could not be sure whether the reference is still valid after performing a Garbage-Collector-invoking operation which obviously could have triggered a Garbage Collection cycle.
-Using an invalid reference is evidently undefined behavior and must be avoided.
-Hence you should store all object references you need later on in the stack before performing any operation that could invoke the Garbage Collector.
-You then of course need to retrieve that object references from the stack after the operation is finished, as the reference could have been updated.
-To recap:

-1. Store all object references of objects you want to keep in the stack.
-2. Perform the Garbage-Collector-invoking operation(s).
-3. Retrieve the probably new object references from the stack.
+The Garbage Collector is, of course, not capable of detecting any reference to objects you held in C++ variables.
+Hence you must store all object references at a safe place before performing a GCIA.

+### Retaining Objects

 >!H The Garbage Collector works in a special way: It copies all referenced,
 >!H still required objects into a new space in memory.
 The “original” objects